 The Swedish Agency for Marine and Water Management did in 2015 get a mandate from the Swedish Government (N2015/950/FJR) to develop a robust system to assure access for samplers to Swedish fishing vessels.
-Sweden will during 2016 implement this new system in which it will be mandatory for vessels to bring observers if they are selected for sea-sampling.
+Sweden implemented this new system in October 2016.
+The system puts a larger responsibility on the holder of the fishing license to make sure that planned observers trips are conducted.
+If the holders fail to do so they can be given a type of fine.
 The Swedish Agency for Marine and Water Management will work in close collaboration with Swedish University of Agricultural Sciences on the follow up of the individual vessels.